haiku/website/content/guides/building/get-source-git.md

 <div class="alert alert-warning">
 Haiku's main Git repository does not allow HTTP access, which is a problem if you are accessing the Internet through a proxy server that only permits HTTP (port 80) traffic.
 </div>
-Instead, use one of our mirror repositories at GitHub or Gitorious for anonymous HTTP access, they are both kept in sync with the main repository.
-First, set Git to connect through your proxy server:
+<p>Instead, use one of our mirror repositories at GitHub or Gitorious for anonymous HTTP access, they are both kept in sync with the main repository.
+First, set Git to connect through your proxy server:</p>

 ```sh
 git config --global http.proxy http://proxyuser:proxypwd@proxy.server.com:8080
 ```

-Then clone the repositories from GitHub:
+<p>Then clone the repositories from GitHub:</p>

 ```sh
 git clone http://github.com/haiku/buildtools.git
 git clone http://github.com/haiku/haiku.git
 ```

-Note however that these repositories do not contain any hrev tags, which are used by the Haiku build system to determine the Haiku revision.
-To work around this limitation, use the <a href="https://cgit.haiku-os.org/haiku/tree/build/jam/UserBuildConfig.ReadMe" target="_blank">HAIKU_REVISION build variable</a> when building Haiku.
+<p>Note however that these repositories do not contain any hrev tags, which are used by the Haiku build system to determine the Haiku revision.
+To work around this limitation, use the <a href="https://cgit.haiku-os.org/haiku/tree/build/jam/UserBuildConfig.ReadMe" target="_blank">HAIKU_REVISION build variable</a> when building Haiku.</p>

 <h3>Common tasks</h3>